Mirtazapine and fluoxetine interaction

 Recommendations for Managing the Interaction Healthcare providers should closely monitor patients for symptoms of serotonin syndrome, such as confusion, agitation, and sweating, when Mirtazapine and Fluoxetine are used together.
 Dose adjustments or alternative treatments may be necessary if adverse effects occur.

-See also Nhs fluoxetine pregnancy
+See also Is fluoxetine an antibiotic

 Mechanism of action